OXID-eSales/oxideshop-user-documentation/installation/update/update-from-6.1.x-to-6.2.0.rst

 --------------------------------------------
 In this step, settings and activation status of the modules belonging to the shop are transferred from the database to configuration files :file:`*.yaml`.

-1. With the following Composer commands, which are called in the main directory of the shop, you install the OXID eShop update component.
+1. With the following Composer commands, which are called in the main directory of the shop, you install the OXID eShop `update component <https://github.com/OXID-eSales/oxideshop-update-component>`__.

 .. code:: bash

    composer require --no-update oxid-esales/oxideshop-update-component:"^1.0" composer update --no-dev --no-interaction

-2. Clear the directory with the temporary files of the shop, for example by calling a shell in the main directory of the shop and entering the following command:
+2. Clear the directory with the temporary files of the shop, for example by calling a shell in the main directory of the shop and entering the following `console command <https://docs.oxid-esales.com/developer/en/6.2/development/tell_me_about/console.html>`__:

 .. code:: bash

    rm -rf source/tmp/*

 3. A default configuration is created for all modules located in the :file:`source/modules` directory.
-To do this, the new OXID eShop Console is called with the following command:
+To do this, the new OXID eShop Console is called with the following `console command <https://docs.oxid-esales.com/developer/en/6.2/development/tell_me_about/console.html>`__:

 .. code:: bash